feven-t/CentralPerk/README.md

 ## Contribution

-We welcome contributions from everyone interested in making Central Perk a success(but no one wants to join ou team)!
+We welcome contributions from everyone interested in making Central Perk a success!
 Our team is divided as follows:

 - **Gedion**: Responsible for designing the pages related to group chat and the normal chatting interface.
 - **Yanet**: Focused on developing the page that displays the list of potential friends and the page for managing existing friendships.